Carrie Chapman Catt: In popular culture

 Carrie Chapman Catt is the subject of Barbara Robison's Victory with Valor: A Novel, a fictionalized account of her life, published in 2020.
+Catt is also the primary subject in three children's books: Carrie Chapman Catt: A Voice for Women by Kristen Thoennes Keller, published in 2005; Carrie Chapman Catt: A Life of Leadership by Nate Levin, published in 2006; and Dare to Question: Carrie Chapman Catt's Voice for the Vote, by Jasmine A. Stirling and illustrated by Udayana Lugo, published in 2023.
+Catt is also a character in The Hope Chest by Karen Schwabach, published in 2010.
+In addition, Elaine Weiss's The Woman's Hour was adapted for young readers.
+This version was published in 2020.

+Catt has appeared as a character within multiple theatrical projects on the subject of the women's suffrage movement.
+She is portrayed by Jenn Collela in the musical Suffs with book, music, and lyrics by Shaina Taub.
+Suffs premiered off-Broadway at The Public Theatre in March 2022 and has since begun an open-ended run on Broadway in March 2024.
+The musical is produced in-part by Hillary Clinton and Malala Yousafzai.

-Catt is the subject of a one-woman play, The Yellow Rose of Suffrage, by Jane Cox, professor emerita of theatre at Iowa State University.
+Catt is also the subject of a one-woman play, The Yellow Rose of Suffrage, by Jane Cox, professor emerita of theatre at Iowa State University.
 First performed in 1993 by Cox, the play was performed extensively throughout 1995, including at the Kennedy Center for the Performing Arts, and has been performed ever since in over 20 states.

-Catt is a major character in the musical The Suffragist by Nancy Cobb and Cavan Hallman.
-It debuted at the Gallagher Bludedorn Theatre at the University of Northern Iowa in July 2021.
-She is also a character in 19:The Musical, which was performed by the 4th Wall troop in the Washington, DC area in 2019 and is the subject of a one-woman play, Crusading Mrs. Catt, written and performed by Lisa Hayes.
+Additional theatre projects include 19: The Musical, conceived and performed by Through the 4th Wall across the Washington, D.C. area in 2019, The Suffragist by Nancy Cobb and Cavan Hallman, and Crusading Mrs. Catt, a one-woman play written and performed by Lisa Hayes.

 Catt was portrayed by Anjelica Huston in the film Iron Jawed Angels (2004) and is featured in the PBS documentaries One Woman, One Vote (1995) and The Vote, Part 2 (2020) and in Iowa PBS's Carrie Chapman Catt: Warrior for Women (2020), which received a regional Emmy Award.
+In 2021, Catt was featured in an art exhibit "Imposter Files for the Recovery of the Memory and History of Peruvian Women".

 Catt herself appeared in the pro-suffrage film The Ruling Power, produced by the New York Woman Suffrage Party.

-The Carrie Lane Chapman Catt Girlhood Home is a private museum near Charles City, Iowa.
-In 1984, the Wisconsin Historical Society placed a historical marker in Ripon, Wisconsin, where Catt was born in 1859.